-- Synthesize past hospice history and trends as a means of understanding the past and current hospice movement. - Analyze hospice models of care that support palliative, interdisciplinary interventions in an advanced hospice practice. - Analyze advanced bereavement models and relevant interdisciplinary theories that support bereavement counseling and spiritual interventions in advanced hospice practice. - Evaluate current transcultural, ethical/moral, and legal issues pertaining to hospice patients/families to develop a professional code of conduct in advanced hospice practice. - Develop expertise in selected cognate area and apply concepts to areas in hospice. - Apply research methodology to the resolution of problems in advanced hospice practice.
+- Synthesize past hospice history and trends as a means of understanding the past and current hospice movement. - Analyze hospice models of care that support palliative, interdisciplinary interventions in an advanced hospice practice. - Analyze advanced bereavement models and relevant interdisciplinary theories that support bereavement counseling and spiritual interventions in advanced hospice practice. - Evaluate current transcultural, ethical/moral, and legal issues pertaining to hospice patients/families to develop a professional code of conduct in advanced hospice practice.

+- Develop expertise in a selected cognate area and apply concepts to areas in hospice. - Apply research methodology to the resolution of problems in advanced hospice practice.

-Admission to the M.S. in hospice education is determined on the basis of the following:
+Admission to the MS in hospice education is determined on the basis of the following:

 - 1. Possession of a bachelor's degree from an accredited institution with an overall grade point average of 3.0 on a 4.0 scale. - 2.
 Satisfactory score on the GRE (Graduate Record Examination) for applicants with less than a 3.25 undergraduate grade point average. - 3.
 Two completed recommendation forms from supervisors, undergraduate faculty, or professional associates. - 4.
-Interview with the Chair of the Hospice Education Department or assistant. - 5.
 Writing assessment: Completion of an extemporaneous writing sample on an issue related to hospice.
-This may be waived at the discretion of the Chair of the Hospice Education Department or assistant.
+This may be waived at the discretion of the Chair of the Hospice Education Department or assistant. - 5.
+Interview with the Chair of the Hospice Education Department or assistant.

-The 30 semester hour program has three components: (1) the hospice education foundation core of 15 hours; (2) the research courses of 6 hours; and (3) a cognate which includes 9 hours.
+The 30 semester hour program has three components:

+- (1) the hospice education foundation core of 15 hours;

+- (2) the research courses of 6 hours; and

+- (3) a cognate which includes 9 hours